5Sigma/spyder/README.md

 For GET requests these are encoded and added to the url when the request is made.

-For POST requests the node is submitted as stringified JSON in the post body.
+For POST requests the node is submitted as a JS object in the post body.

 ### Example: A simple GET request